How can governments act on climate change?

 These risks include a 10-13 foot sea rise caused by the West #Antarctica ice sheet melting and the extinction of hundred of currently #endangered species.

 Scientists emphasised this is happening now, citing examples of extreme weather such as heat waves in #Europe, #Asia and #Africa, and heavy rain and snow in #Europe and #North America.
-The solution they said is for governments, with the support of their citizens, to reduce greenhouse emissions by 40-70% by 2050 and down to 0% by 2100 with the use of renewable energy sources.
+The solution they have given is for governments, with the support of their citizens, to encourage the reduction of greenhouse emissions by 40-70% by 2050 and down to 0% by 2100 with the use of renewable energy sources.
 The costs of inaction far outweigh the costs of using #renewable energy.